mklarqvist/tomahawk/README.md

 and internally compiles for the most recent SIMD-instruction set available.
 This might result in additional effort when submitting jobs to computer farms/clouds with a hardware architecture that is different from the compiled target.
+If this is too cumbersome for your application then replace `-march=native -mtune=native` with `-msse4.2`.
+This will result in a potentially large loss of compute speed.
-Because of this, no pre-compiled binaries are available for download.
+Because Tomahawk is compiled using native CPU-instructions by default, no pre-compiled binaries are available for download.

 ### Brief usage instructions
 Tomahawk comprises five primary commands: `import`, `calc`, `view`, `sort`, and `concat`.